123abang/outperform/README.md

 **FunnelEnvy's hiring challenges for AI-native professionals.**

 FunnelEnvy is a B2B conversion optimization agency building AI-powered agents that learn client businesses and compound intelligence over time.
-We work with enterprise clients including Box, S&P Global, and HPE.

 We don't hire from resumes.
 We hire from work.